Corrosion Monitoring Solution: The Novel New Ultra-Sensitive Corrosion Sensor

 Corrosion rates are identified by an electrical resistance to the thin film on the corrosion wafer.
-Corrosion sensors are used to sense the rate of corrosion, as this is a vital factor for knowing how to predict critical moments in an application's lifetime.
-Current corrosion sensor solutions produce corrosion rate data in 30-day intervals, which results in a lack of insight about real-time corrosion rate and the impact on electrics.
+Corrosion sensors are used to evaluate the rate of corrosion, since this is a vital factor in predicting critical moments in an application's lifetime.
+Current corrosion sensor solutions produce corrosion rate data in 30-day intervals, which results in a lack of insight about real-time corrosion rate and the impact on electronics.

-iButtonLink and IBM Research, through a Joint Development Agreement, have produced an ultra-sensitive corrosion sensor for monitoring real-time corrosion data.
+iButtonLink and IBM Research, through a joint development agreement, have produced an ultra-sensitive corrosion sensor for monitoring real-time corrosion data.
 Corrosion coupons have small metal wafers with a precision thinness of 1.5µm (micrometers).
-10-minute measurements produce a real-time corrosion rate accuracy of 1Å (angstroms) per day.
-This is an accuracy that no other corrosion monitoring solution on the market today is able to produce.
-The 1.5µm thickness of the metal wafer gives coupons an expected lifetime of up to seven years at a corrosion rate of 300Å per month. iButtonLink corrosion coupons are easily replaceable to ensure low-maintenance and increased application uptime.
+10-minute measurements produce a real-time corrosion rate accuracy of 1Å (angstroms) per day -- an accuracy produced by no other corrosion monitoring solution on the market today.
+The 1.5µm thickness of the metal wafer gives coupons an expected lifetime of up to seven years at a corrosion rate of 300Å per month. iButtonLink corrosion coupons are easily replaceable, ensuring low-maintenance and increased application uptime.

 Corrosion, as an invisible threat, is a potential problem that often remains unnoticed.
 Gaining real-time insight about the impact of your environment’s corrosion rate allows you to be confident that equipment is safe in the environment you created.
-As environments are constantly changing, monitoring corrosion data in real-time is a key factor that no corrosion monitoring solution has done until now.
-Access to real-time monitoring of the impact of corrosion provides users with a way to plan and prepare for critical moments in an application's lifetime.
+As environments are constantly changing, monitoring corrosion data in real-time is a key factor that no corrosion-monitoring solution has achieved until now.
+Access to real-time monitoring of the impact of corrosion allows users to plan and prepare for critical moments in an application's lifetime.

 IBM Research Case Study

-IBM Research did a case study at a South American data center located near a highly traveled roadway.
-The results were predictable and astounding, and all done within a handful of hours rather than the industry standard 30 days.
+IBM Research completed a case study at a South American data center located near a heavily traveled roadway.
+The results were predictable and astounding, and all performed within a handful of hours rather than the industry standard of 30 days.

-This data center was having difficulty understanding what caused an increase in their electronic hardware failures.
+This data center was experiencing an increase in its electronic hardware failures.
 At that time, industry standard 30-day corrosion coupon samples could not accurately find the problem.
-A need to monitoring changes in real-time would benefit the data center operators as they could adjust applications and hardware to reduce corrosion decay in their products.Faster Insight Access
+A need to monitor changes in real-time would benefit the data center operators as it could adjust applications and hardware to reduce corrosion decay in its products.Faster Insight Access

-The Corrosion Monitoring Solution has ultra-sensitive corrosion coupons that allowed monitoring in real-time, which showed that rush hour traffic caused an increase of corrosive elements in the outside air used to cool the facility.
-Monitoring these effects in real-time allowed the data center to know exactly when outside air could be used for cooling and when to utilize filtered air systems.
+The Corrosion Monitoring Solution has ultra-sensitive corrosion coupons that allow monitoring in real-time, which showed that rush-hour traffic caused an increase of corrosive elements in the outside air used to cool the facility.
+Monitoring these effects in real-time allowed the data center to know exactly when outside air could be used for cooling and when instead to utilize filtered air systems.
 Current industry standard solutions would only show that kind of data after it was too late.

 A Full Sensing Solution